 The iPad Program is for students from Years 7 to 12.
-Students need to follow the iPad learning expectations (PDF, 104 KB) guide, which outlines how iPads should be used in class and around the school.
+Students are required to follow the BYOD Program Network User Policy (PDF, 309 KB), which outlines how iPads should be used in class and around the school, along with information around cloud-based services used at Brisbane State High School.

 All students are expected to have their iPad at school and charged, with enough space to save class work and install apps and books for classes.
 Students must abide by the standards in the school's Responsible Behaviour Plan.